robin-raymond/zax.io/compiler-directives.md

     * a `switch` statement encounter a value which can never happen (because of the `[[never]]` directive or the `[[always]]` directive
 * `impossible-if-value` (always)
     * an `if` statement encounter a value which can never happen (because of the `[[never]]` directive or the `[[always]]` directive
+* `value-polymorphic-function-not-found`
+    * a function supporting value polymorphism was called but none of the pre-condition checks succeeded

 ### The `deprecate` directive